bcnmy/docs/docs/Modules/abiSessionValidationModule.mdx

 ## The Purpose of Session Validation Modules

-At the core, a ABI Session Validation Module is a smart contract designed to authenticate whether a user's operation complies with the permissions set within a session key.
+At the core, an ABI Session Validation Module is a smart contract designed to authenticate whether a user's operation complies with the permissions set within a session key.
 It functions to validate user operations based on pre-defined session key permissions.

 :::info
 **Key Functionality**: We'll dissect a deployed contract that validates permissions any type of smart contract logic, enabling dApps to execute transactions without user signatures every time.